Updated lineup for NXT Vengeance Day

 Fatal 4 Way for the NXT Tag Team Titles

-The Dyad or Edris Enofe and Malik Blade or Andre Chase and Duke Hudson vs. Gallus vs. Pretty Deadly vs. The New Day (c)
+Chase University (Andre Chase, Duke Hudson) vs. Gallus (Wolfgang, Mark Coffey) vs. Pretty Deadly (Kit Wilson, Elton Prince) vs. The New Day (Kofi Kingston, Xavier Woods) (c)

-Fourth spot will be determined via The New Day Tag Team Invitational Triple Threat on 1/31.

 2 of 3 Falls Match